Western Zhou: Wei River valley

 The valley was known historically as the Guanzhong, or 'land within the passes'.

-To the east, the route through the Hangu Pass in the narrow valley of the Yellow River leads to the North China Plain.
+To the east, a long and difficult road through the Hangu Pass, Sanmenxia and eastern extensions of the Qinling Mountains leads to the Luo River basin, which opens into the North China Plain.

 The route to the interior follows the Jing River to Xiao Pass on an eastern spur of the Liupan range and thence down the valley of the Qingshui River to the upper reaches of the Yellow River.

 This route would later be part of the Silk Road, and was used by armies throughout history.

+To the west, the Wei River passes through a deep gorge.
+The main route to the upper Wei valley followed the Qian River to Long Pass, and was still very difficult.

 The origins of the Zhou are obscure.

 The archaeology of pre-conquest Wei valley is varied and complex, but no material culture comparable to the dynastic Zhou has been found.

-Archaeologists searching for the predynastic Zhou have focused on the Qishan area, which is mentioned in early texts and was a key ritual centre of the Western Zhou.
+Archaeologists searching for the predynastic Zhou have focused on the Zhouyuan ('plain of Zhou'), a key ritual centre of the Western Zhou south of Qishan ('Mount Qi'), because Qishan is mentioned in the Odes.

 Two different pottery types are found in this area, and archaeologists differ on whether the people who produced one or the other, or both, were the ancestors of the Zhou.

 It is likely that several groups from across Shaanxi banded together to conquer the Shang.